the night was still, a quiet darknesss all around. the dogs hadn’t yet started howling as they often did around this time.

 (i can’t bear it… if something should happen to you… i won’t be able to live without you…)

-“uh huh! kya main jee paaoonga tumhare bina, khushi?” he murmured gathering her close, kissing her cheeks with utter concentration. warm soft tender kisses that gave as much as they asked for, that said so many things… “socha bhi kaise aisa…”
+“uh huh! kya main jee paaoonga tumhare bina, khushi?” he murmured hugging her close, kissing her cheeks with utter concentration. warm soft tender kisses that gave as much as they asked for, that said so many things… “socha bhi kaise aisa…”

 (uh huh! will i be able to stay alive without you, khushi? how could you even think that?)